johnnywang3739/ICBC-road-test-bot/README.md

 ## Usage

-For now, it only support getting the appointments in **Point Grey**
+It supports any location, by modifying the locations in icbc-appointment.py.
+For example **Point Grey**:
 ```python
 point_grey = {
     "aPosID": 9,